 H2H3H3H3H3H3 including Higher Level grade H2 in Mathematics and H3 in Physics

-Successful completion of Access Course with an average of 80% with at least 80% in each Mathematics and Physics module and no less than 70% in any module.
-Must be relevant Access Course (eg Engineering).
+Successful completion of Access Course with a minimum of 80% in each Level 3 module.
+Must be relevant Access Course with substantial Mathematics and Physics modules (eg Engineering).

 |International Baccalaureate Diploma|